tjohann/my_common_docs/my_book/my_book.md

 …- IRQ – Function A – Function B – Function C – sleep – IRQ – Function A – Function B – Function C – sleep – IRQ – ….

 The list Function A – Function B – Function C will be called tick-list.
 Such a tick list could also represend something like a mode.
-If you have a household-good like a washing machine, the you have different washing modes.
+If you have a household-good like a washing machine, then you have different washing modes.
 So every mode would be represented by a different tick-list.

 The final step is to decide if the functions are preemptive or not.
 So TTC is a time-triggert-cooperative system and TTP is a timer-triggert-preemptive system.
 A problem with TTP is priority inversion (https://en.wikipedia.org/wiki/Priority_inversion).